- Business and Commercial

 - The Honorable Greg Abbott and the Honorable Jack Hightower, Texas Supreme Court, 1995-1996

 David is a partner in the Vorys Houston office and a member of the litigation group.
-His practice is focused on litigation in the construction, oil & gas, real estate and transportation industries.
-He has experience handling a variety of disputes in the following areas: construction, non-compete/confidential information, real estate, vendor/subcontractor, acquisitions, change orders/payment disputes, wildfires, pipelines, insurance coverage and indemnity.
-In addition, he has represented various employers in drafting and negotiating employment agreements and severance agreements.
+His practice is focused on litigation in the construction, oilfield services, real estate and transportation industries.
+He has experience handling a variety of disputes in the following areas: construction, non-compete/confidential information, real estate, vendor/subcontractor disputes, acquisitions, and various other business disputes.

-- Serving as lead counsel for a power line contractor in state court in California defending a series of wildfire lawsuits where the combined damages exceeded $1.2 billion
+- Successfully defended a power line contractor in state court in California defending a series of wildfire lawsuits where the combined damages exceeded $1.2 billion

 - Successfully defending a corporation and a large group of employees against claims of employee raiding, theft of confidential information, tortious interference and related claims